arthurliebhardt/spring-cloud-setup-documentation/eureka-server.md

 eureka.client.fetch-registry=false
 ```

-## 3. Test it locally
+### 3. Test it locally
-For testing it locally you need to start first the config-server and then the eureka-server.
-IntelliJ IDEA provides and Spring Run dashboard where you can start, debug, stop multiple Spring Boot Applications.
+For testing the application locally we need to start first the `config-server` and then the `eureka-server`.
+IntelliJ IDEA provides a Spring Run dashboard where we can start, debug and stop multiple Spring Boot Applications.

 IntelliJ IDEA detects two spring boot applications and shows an Run Dashboard popup: